-Do these tasks first because they’re the simple ones to complete, yet help you get closer to your goal.
+Do these tasks first because they’re the simplest ones to complete, but they’ll help you get closer to your goal.

 Approving artwork created for a sales brochure would likely fit this category.
 You could easily decide on whether you liked the artwork/layout, but your decision to approve would trigger the production of the leaflet and the subsequent sales benefits of sending it out to potential customers.

 High Cost + High Benefit

 Break the high cost task down into smaller ones.
 In other words, break the big task into mini ones that take less than an hour to complete, and then re-evaluate these small tasks and set their correct priority level.

 Imagine if you were asked to write a product launch plan for a new diary-free protein powder supplement.
 Instead of trying to write the plan in one sitting, aim to write the different sections at different times (e.g. spend 30 minutes writing the introduction, one hour writing the body text, and 30 minutes writing the conclusion).

 When learning how to prioritize time and tasks, this particular combination should be your lowest priority.
 Either give yourself 10-15 minutes to handle this task, or put these kinds of tasks in between valuable tasks as a useful break.

 These are probably necessary tasks (e.g. routine tasks like checking emails), but they don’t contribute much towards reaching your desired goal.
 Keep them way down your priority list.

 Review if these tasks are really necessary.
 Think of ways to reduce the cost if you decide that the completion of the task is required.

 For instance, can any tools or systems help to speed up doing the task?
 In this category, you’re likely to find things like checking and updating sales contacts spreadsheets.
 This can be a fiddly and time-consuming thing to do without making mistakes.
 However, there are plenty of apps out there they can make this process instant and seamless.